ghjansen/vault/README.md

 # vault
-A simple vault for MacOSX using GnuPG
+A simple vault based on GNU Privacy Guard (GnuPG)